fixthestatusquo/proca/docs/config.md

 Register is the main form used to collect personal data and consent.

+- validateEmail: (default:true) do not use the micro-service that validates that the domain is valid and able to receive emails
+- source: (default: true) do not register the utm parameters or the location

 ### Field (config.component.register.field)

 most fields can either be displayed or hidden, most fields can either be required or not.
 First name and emails are always displayed AND required